iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted141008/report.md

 > I don't know yet as I just started on the app.<br> :date: __2020-12-27 00:29:25__

 > Installed easily, have not had any issues related to this app.
 Note this app does not track people or collect any personal data.
 Please encourage other Wisconsinites you may know to install this app.
 See Wisconsin's covid website for additional information.<br> :date: __2020-12-25 17:32:39__

-> Thank you guys for making this.
-The app is very lightweight.
-You do need to have your Bluetooth on.
-It does not track your location, only your proximity to other people that have the app, so it can notify you if you've been near someone with covid.<br> :date: __2020-12-25 09:25:28__